 I have seen many foolish and inept old men.
 But none of them has delighted me as much as this old man, who speaks at such great length about things he knows nothing about.

 I have shown how you know nothing about my work, and how you have (at best) a superficial understanding of one of the main themes running through the classics you claim to love so much.
-It remains only for me to point out that I have no knowledge of–and no connection to–any of the people mentioned in your article except my friend Roosh Valizadeh.
+It remains only for me to point out that I have no connection to any of the people mentioned in your article.
 You have falsely and grotesquely tried to smear me by including my name with people whose ideas I do not share.
 I am not part of any political group and have no political agenda.
 I am not part of your imaginary world of goblins and gremlins, as you know very well.